A swirl of Sci-Fi, Horror, Fantasy, Pulp, and snark, served hot quarterly.

 - Don’t Worry, Your Parents Won’t Approve.
 Genies deal with ISIS, chapter 2 of Void, and we get shamed over the Ghostbusters remake.

-All of the material for the above is collected in the Year One Omnibus.
+All of the material for Year One is collected in the Year One Omnibus.